-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Associated Person Associated Person Whether violative transactions presented real or perceived conflicts of interest for the employer firm and/or customers.
-Whether violative transaction(s) involved violations of the Restrictions on the Purchase and Sale of Initial Public Offerings (FINRA Rule 5130).
-Whether the respondent provided verbal notice of the violative Fine of \$1,000 to \$37,000.
-Executing Member Firm Fine of \$2,500 to \$73,000.
-In egregious cases, consider suspending the associated person in any or all capacities for up to two years or barring the associated person.
-Executing Member Firm In egregious cases, consider suspending the firm with respect to any or all activities or functions transactions to the employer member and/or executing member, and whether the employer member verbally acquiesced. for up to two years.
-Also consider suspending the responsible individual at the executing firm in any or all capacities for up to two years or barring the responsible individual.
+- 1. Whether violative transactions presented real or perceived conflicts of interest for the employer firm and/or customers. - 2.
+Whether violative transaction(s) involved violations of the Restrictions on the Purchase and Sale of Initial Public Offerings (FINRA Rule 5130). - 3.
+Whether the respondent provided verbal notice of the violative transactions to the employer member and/or executing member, and whether the employer member verbally acquiesced.